 This chemical reaction works because the borax forms borate ions that bind to the liquid-like polymers in the glue.
 This makes the glue flow less easily becoming more of a solid.

-Note: if using Borax, this activity should not be done with children who might taste or mouth the slime.
+Note: if using Borax, this activity should not be done with children who might taste the slime.
+For a non-borax slime, see this recipe.

 - 1 cup hot tap water